syncfusion-content/wpf-docs/wpf/SfSchedule/Recurrence.md

 ## Recurrence Rule Generator

-[RRuleGenerator](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.ScheduleHelper~RRuleGenerator(RecurrenceProperties,DateTime,DateTime).html) method is used to create recurrence rule which is available in the [ScheduleHelper](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.ScheduleHelper.html) of the `SfSchedule` control.
+[RRuleGenerator](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.ScheduleHelper~RRuleGenerator(RecurrenceProperties,DateTime,DateTime).html) method is used to construct the recurrence rule that can be found in the [ScheduleHelper](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.ScheduleHelper.html) of the `SfSchedule` control.
 Assign the generated recurrence rule to the appointment property called `RecurrenceRule` that assign the recurrence properties to the appointment.
-Or user can directly apply recurrence rule from any iCal file.
+Or from any iCal directory, the client may apply recurrence rule directly.

 ### Applying Recurrence to Appointments